-- 1. Council shall undertake a comprehensive review of this Plan at least every five years or sooner if the assumptions of the Plan are deemed to have changed substantially. - 2.
+five-year review of General Plan Council shall undertake a comprehensive review of this Plan at least every five years or sooner if the assumptions of the Plan are deemed to have changed substantially.

+consultation with GN and other government agencies 2.
 Council shall undertake a Plan review in consultation with the Government of Nunavut and other government levels and agencies.